Sharissa

 Sharissa Dawes (born August 21, 1975) is an American singer.
-Born and raised in New York City's borough of Brooklyn, she began her musical career in the girl groups Triple Dose and 4Kast.
-4Kast released their 1998 debut album, Any Weather, which was promoted with the singles "Miss My Lovin'" and "I Tried".
-After her time in the groups, Sharissa worked as a backing vocalist before she was discovered by Jimmy Henchman.
+Born in New York City's borough of Brooklyn, Bronx raised, she began her musical career in the R&B group 4KaST.
+4KaST released their 1998 debut album, Any Weather, on RCA Records, which was promoted with the singles "Miss My Lovin'" and "I Tried".
+After her time in the groups, Sharissa worked as a backing vocalist before she signed to Henchman/Motown Records.

 Her debut solo album, No Half Steppin (2002), peaked at number 44 on the Billboard 200 chart.
 Several of its songs appeared on other Billboard charts.
 Sharissa was featured the soundtrack of the 2003 romantic comedy film, Love Actually.
 Her second solo album, Every Beat of My Heart (2005), was only released in Japan.
 The singer has also contributed to several compilation albums, and has been featured on other artists' albums.